Neonatal Jaundice

 A CBC can provide information about the overall health of the baby’s blood cells, helping to identify hemolytic jaundice or other underlying conditions.

 Phototherapy is the most common treatment for neonatal jaundice.
 The baby is placed under special blue lights that help break down bilirubin in the skin, allowing it to be excreted more easily.
-This treatment is usually effective and safe.
+This treatment is usually effective and safe, often provided in facilities specializing in jaundice treatment in Chennai.

 In severe cases where bilirubin levels are dangerously high, an exchange transfusion may be necessary.
 This procedure involves replacing the baby’s blood with donor blood to quickly reduce bilirubin levels.